BrookTsui/BrookTsui.github.io/_pages/DSO.md

 ---

-After reading many review articles, I'm sure he's right.
+After reading many [review articles](https://pdg.lbl.gov/2020/reviews/rpp2020-rev-neutrino-mixing.pdf), I'm sure he's right.
 The various seesaw mechanisms with the common feature, right-handed sterile neutrino, for proffering tiny neutrino mass seems satisfying.
 And on a low-energy scale, the Weinberg operator endorses several experiments.
 The theory looks comparatively complete and promising unless experiments reveal more information, like the exact value of $\delta_{cp}$ and the existence of the Majorana mass or not.

 Here is the point, we need to know **to what phenomena will these models lead us**.
 Neutrino oscillation in complex environments like the supernova core is especially a mess, for which we should go.

 ---

-I **studied the MSW effect** from two different paths: discussing interactive states evolution by the **effective Hamiltonian**, and applying **the density matrix and the pendulum scenario** to study its evolution under two-flavor approximation.
+I **studied the MSW effect** from two different paths: discussing interactive states evolution by the **effective Hamiltonian** [(follow this)](https://arxiv.org/abs/1802.05781), and applying **the density matrix and the pendulum scenario** [(follow this)](https://arxiv.org/abs/1001.2799) to study its evolution under two-flavor approximation.
 For the latter, I also **numerically simulated the solar neutrino evolution** by MMA in a simplified model.
 I reported my progress in the meeting.

 With the preparation done, I decided to **head for the supernova neutrino problem**.
 Such exotic cosmological events are inspiring.
 This period corrected my mindset about particles.
 In QFT, the picture I learned and developed is the interaction between little particles, like $e^{-}e^{-}\to e^{-}e^{-}$.
-But in the supernova core, hundreds of thousands of neutrinos, electrons, and photons interact collectively, forming a gigantic plasma in or out of equilibrium.
+But in the [supernova core](https://arxiv.org/abs/1508.00785), hundreds of thousands of neutrinos, electrons, and photons interact collectively, forming a gigantic plasma in or out of equilibrium.
 It is fancy.
 Like jumping from the Newtonian mechanical world to the Boltzmann statistical world.

 In this region, active/sterile (if exists) neutrino oscillation plays an important role, and collision is indispensable now.
-So introduced by Lucas's paper, I began **the study on QKE**.
+So introduced by Lucas's [paper](https://arxiv.org/abs/1908.04244), I began **the study on QKE**.

 ---